Lisa Ben: Vice Versa and The Ladder

 Eyde published nine issues of Vice Versa, from June 1947 through February 1948.
 She ceased publication after RKO was sold, forcing her to change jobs.
 Her new assignment left her no free time at work to type the magazine.
 She had also accomplished her goal of increasing her circle of friends, and she wanted to spend more time enjoying her new lifestyle rather than writing about it.
 Despite the short run of the magazine, Eyde is credited with "set[ting] the agenda that has dominated lesbian and gay journalism for fifty years [by] introduc[ing] many of the characteristics that would define the myriad publications that would follow".
+Vice Versa is considered an important precursor to the women in print movement, an effort to write, print, and circulate publications written by and for women and lesbians.
+Like Eyde, women in print activists pilfered office supplies from their day jobs, compiled amateur publications with minimal time and resources, and distributed them through informal networks of women, particularly lesbians.

 In the 1950s, Eyde began writing for The Ladder, the first nationally distributed lesbian magazine.
 The Ladder was published by early lesbian group the Daughters of Bilitis (DOB), of which she was a member.
 It was in writing for The Ladder that she began writing under the pseudonym "Lisa Ben", an anagram of "lesbian", when her first choice, "Ima Spinster", was rejected.
 The Ladder also reprinted material from Vice Versa.